-We have successfully established nine subcontracts with in-country and international partners who will help implement the project.
-Additionally, we have finalised contracts with seven Australian consultants.
+The project successfully established nine subcontracts with in-country and international partners who help to implement the project; contracts with seven Australian consultants have also been finalised.

-In terms of carrying out the project, the team has been established and all project partners have begun participating in project activities.
-All project partners firstly took part in a ‘walk-the-chain’ activity (a walk-through experience from start to finish) at project field sites which allowed them to fully understand how the product flows through the supply chain.
+The project team and all project partners have begun participating in project activities, one of which was a ‘walk-the-chain’ activity (a walk-through experience from start to finish) at project field sites which allowed the team and partners to fully understand how the product flows through the supply chain.
 A comprehensive baseline report was then produced and shared with the donor, the Australian Centre for International Agricultural Research (ACIAR), and the senior management of partner organisations, and a newsletter was developed.

 The social scientists, comprising of an Australian counterpart and participants from five in-country partner organisations have concluded a baseline survey that engaged community groups for any future interventions and are profiling potential villages for community household engagement.